Dr. Lilian C. J. Wong

 International Network on Personal Meaning (INPM)

-Dr. Lilian C. J. Wong is the Co-founder, Chair of the Board of Directors, and Treasurer of the INPM.
+Dr. Lilian C. J. Wong is the Co-founder, Chair of the Board of Directors, and Treasurer of INPM.

 The mission of the INPM is to advance the vision of Dr. Viktor Frankl and Dr. Paul T. P. Wong through meaning research, meaning-centered practice, and meaningful living groups.
 More specifically, the INPM advocates the big-tent approach of extending logotherapy and integrating it with the positive psychology research on meaning through collaborative efforts.